 This term describes people who have a gender expression or presentation that they or others categorize as masculine.

 Masculine-presenting captures the part of someone’s gender that’s shown externally, either through aspects of their style, appearance, physical traits, mannerisms, or body language.

 This term doesn’t necessarily indicate anything about the way someone identifies their gender or the gender or sex assigned to them.

 This nonbinary gender identity emphasizes the inner experience of gender.

-It describes those who experience gender or have a core gender identity that’s independent of existing categories and definitions of gender, such as male or female, man or woman, masculine or feminine, and androgynous or neutral.
+It describes those who experience gender or have a core gender identity that’s independent of existing categories and definitions of gender, man or woman, masculine or feminine, and androgynous or neutral.

 The act of referring to someone using a gender pronoun or gendered language that’s incorrect, inaccurate, or not inclusive of the person’s actual gender identity.

-This term and acronym is most commonly used to refer to trans females, trans women, and some transfeminine people who were assigned male at birth.
+This term is most commonly used to refer to trans women and some transfeminine people who were assigned male at birth.

-It’s important to only use this term if someone prefers to be referred to this way, as some trans females, trans women, and some transfeminine people prefer to use terms that don’t include or overtly indicate the sex they were assigned at birth.
+It’s important to only use this term if someone prefers to be referred to this way, as some trans women and some transfeminine people prefer to use terms that don’t include or overtly indicate the sex they were assigned at birth.